onflow/flow/flips/20220203-capability-controllers.md

         /// Get all storage capability controllers for capabilities that target this storage path pub fun getControllers(forPath: StoragePath): [&StorageCapabilityController]

-        /// Iterate through all storage capability controllers for capabilities that target this storage path.
+        /// Iterate over all storage capability controllers for capabilities that target this storage path,
+        /// passing a reference to each controller to the provided callback function.
+        ///
+        /// Iteration is stopped early if the callback function returns `false`.
+        ///
+        /// If a new storage capability controller is issued for the path,
+        /// an existing storage capability controller for the path is deleted,
+        /// or a storage capability controller is retargeted from or to the path,
+        /// then the callback must stop iteration by returning false.
+        /// Otherwise, iteration aborts.
-        /// Returning false from the function stops the iteration. pub fun forEachController(forPath: StoragePath, _ function: ((&StorageCapabilityController): Bool))
+        pub fun forEachController(forPath: StoragePath, _ function: ((&StorageCapabilityController): Bool))

         /// Issue/create a new storage capability.